How to Extend Your MEXT Scholarship

 Payment of Application and Matriculation Fees

-If you are applying to extend your MEXT scholarship fees, you would be responsible for paying all application and matriculation fees for the programs that you want to apply to.
-However, the fees would be refunded to you as follows, based on the success of your applications.
+When you apply to degree programs for admission, you would be responsible for paying all application and matriculation fees for the programs that you want to apply to.
+However, the fees would be refunded to you as follows, based on the success of your MEXT scholarship extension application.

-If your application to extend your MEXT scholarship is successful, the application and matriculation fees to the university you enroll in would be refunded.
+If your application to extend your MEXT scholarship is successful, the application and matriculation fees to the university you enroll in will be refunded.
 (In the case of Embassy-Recommended MEXT Scholars, MEXT will refund your fees.
 In the case of University-Recommended MEXT Scholars, the university will refund your fees.)

-If you apply to multiple universities (Embassy-Recommended MEXT Scholars are allowed to apply up to two during the extension process), then your fees for the university that you do not end up attending would not be refunded.
+If you apply to multiple universities (Embassy-Recommended MEXT Scholars are allowed to apply up to two during the extension process), then your fees for the university that you do not end up attending will not be refunded.

 Application Timeline